 Introduction to PLC/VFD motor control

-For the last several decades, every engineering task related to process control is realized by the use of PLC (Programmable Logic Controller).
-If we are talking about induction motor control, which is the most common case, usually a VFD (Variable Frequency Drive) is electrical device placed “between” a PLC and motor, providing a connection of control logic and circuits on one side, with desired power output at the other side.
+For the last several decades, every engineering task related to processing control is realized by the use of PLC (Programmable Logic Controller).
+If we are talking about induction motor control, which is the most common case, usually a VFD (Variable Frequency Drive) is an electrical device placed “between” a PLC and motor, providing a connection of control logic and circuits on one side, with desired power output at the other side.

 Example of pump control